JoseCarlosFonseca/phpSAFE/README.md

 Paulo Nunes (pnunes at ipg dot pt)

 -------------------------------------------------------------------------------------------------
-ICSE 2017 data is in the file
+ICSE 2017 data is in the file ICSE data.txt
 -------------------------------------------------------------------------------------------------